-- 12. Air temperature - 13.
-Tip-over switch (no lean angle) For 2020 all ECU's will feature crash detection by IMU. - 14.
-Gear shift load cell/switch (non-OEM parts must be from FIM approved parts list) (Shift controlled by ECU) - 15.
-Lambda Bosch LSU4.9 only (for MV Agusta F3 in 2019 an external driver module may be used) one sensor only. - 16.
-Fork position - 17.
-Shock position - 18.
-Front brake pressure - 19.
-Rear brake pressure - 20.
-Fuel pressure (not temperature) - 21.
-Oil pressure - 22.
-Oil temperature - 23.
-Left and right switches - 24.
-Rear TPMS - 25.
-Front TPMS - h.
-Only the following may be connected directly to the logging system. - i.
-GPS Unit (Lap timing and track position) - ii.
-Transponder / Lap time signal - iii.
-Rear tire temperature (Infra-Red) (External) (Maximum 3) - i.
-The data logger must be from the FIM Approved Data Logger list.
-The characteristics of approved data logging systems must be the following: - i.
-Maximum retail price of the unit (hardware + software, excluding sensors and wiring harness) cannot exceed €3.000 Euro (VAT excluded).
-The "unit" may consist of multiple parts, input module, recording module etc. - ii.
-The Data Logger unit must be available for sale to the public and on the list of FIM approved data loggers. - iii.
-The data logger may ONLY be connected to the CAN bus and to those sensors listed in section 2.5.9.3/g. - The data logger may not be used for any strategy/control. - k.
-The original speedometer and tachometer may be altered or replaced (see also 2.5.11). - I. Electric cables, connectors, battery and switches are free - m.
-Spark plugs, plug caps, coils and wires may be replaced
+- n.
+Gear shift load cell / switch (Non-OEM parts must be from the Eligible Parts for Competition - List 2021 (Shift controlled by ECU only) - o.
+Lambda Bosch LSU4.9 only (one sensor only). - p.
+Fork position - q.
+Shock position - r.
+Front brake pressure - s.
+Rear brake pressure - t.
+Fuel pressure (not temperature) - u.
+Oil pressure - v.
+Oil temperature - w.
+Switches (Left and right) - x.
+Rear TPMS Monitor (Temperature and Pressure, must be CAN)\ - y.
+Front TPMS Monitor (Temperature and Pressure, must be CAN)\ - \ The OEM phonic/speed sensor rings must be used (ZX636) - \ Must be from the Eligible Parts for Competition List 2022 - K. The data logger must be from the Eligible Parts for Competition List 2022 (Data Logger list).
+The characteristics of eligible data logging systems must be the following: - a.
+Maximum retail price of the unit (hardware + software, excluding sensors and wiring harness) cannot exceed €3.000 Euro (VAT excluded) unit.
+The 'unit' may consist of multiple parts, input module, recording module etc. - b.
+The Data Logger unit must be available for sale to the public. - c.
+The data logger may ONLY be connected to the CAN bus and to those sensors listed in section 2.5.9.1.k. - I. Only the following may be connected directly to the logging system. - a.
+GPS Unit (Lap timing and track position) - b.
+Transponder / Lap time signal